 - Hedge Funds: Hedge funds employ various strategies for generating investor returns.
 Typically available to accredited investors due to their risk and high minimum investment requirements.

-- Real Estate: HNIs can invest directly in properties or indirectly through REITs or real estate funds.
+- Real Estate: HNIs can invest directly in properties or indirectly through real estate investment trusts (REITs) or real estate funds.
 Real estate investments offer potential capital appreciation and rental income.

 - PMS: Portfolio Management Services (PMS) offers customised solutions managed by professional portfolio managers.
-PMS aims to generate better returns than the market, tailored to individual parameters such as risk appetite, return expectations, investment objectives, and timeframes.
+PMS aims to generate returns that exceed the market’s, tailored to individual parameters such as risk appetite, return expectations, investment objectives, and time horizons.

 - Unlisted Shares: Unlisted shares (pre-IPO stocks) are stocks that can be bought and sold over the counter.
 These do not trade on the stock exchange.
 Investing in unlisted shares allows early access to innovative organisations focused on technology and unique business concepts.